TheoSfak/wow-dynamic-deals-for-woo/readme.txt

 == Description ==

-Woo Dynamic Deals is a comprehensive dynamic pricing solution for WooCommerce that gives you complete control over your pricing strategy.
+Wow Dynamic Deals for Woo is a comprehensive dynamic pricing solution for WooCommerce that gives you complete control over your pricing strategy.
 Create sophisticated price rules, quantity-based tiered pricing, cart discounts, and free gift promotions—all with an intuitive admin interface.

 = Key Features =